Probing the accretion geometry of black hole X-ray binaries: A multi-mission spectro-polarimetric and timing study: Discussion

 \subsection{Accretion-Ejection Scenarios in BH-XRBs}

 Following the discussion of model degeneracies and the need for a unified model framework, we next explore physically motivated accretion-ejection geometries capable of explaining the commonly observed spectro-temporal features, while also offering a promising basis for interpreting the spectro-polarimetric signatures in BH-XRBs.
-Towards this, a plausible disc-corona-jet configuration based on the two-component accretion flow model \cite[]{Chakrabarti-etal1995} is illustrated in Fig.~\ref{fig:config} and discussed in detail below.
+Towards this, a plausible disc-corona-jet configuration based on the two-component accretion flow model \cite[]{Chakrabarti-etal1995,Chakrabarti-etal1996} is illustrated in Fig.~\ref{fig:config}.
+In this model, the accretion flow around black holes comprise with Keplerian disc flanked between the sub-Keplerian components.
+This sub-Keplerian component generally forms the post-shock corona (PSC, equivalently Comptonizing corona) in the inner region of the disc \cite[]{Chakrabarti-etal1995, Molteni-etal1996, Chakrabarti-etal2008, Nandi-etal2012, Das-etal2014}.
+Soft photons from the Keplerian disc are up-scattered by hot electrons present in the corona and produce the hard spectral tail seen in BH-XRBs.
+The inner edge of the Keplerian disc smoothly connects to the outer boundary of the coronal region.